Heads You Die

 Heads You Die is a novel written by Steve Cole, which is the second book by the author in the Young Bond series, and the seventh chronological novel overall.
-The book will be published by Red Fox, which is an imprint of Random House that publishes a wide range of paperback books for various age groups.
-The book was released on May 5, 2016.
+The book was published by Red Fox, an imprint of Random House, on 5 May 2016.

 Plot

 James's Cuban holiday has become a nightmare mission to save an old friend from a villain who has perfected 1,000 ways to kill.
 With corrupt cops and hired assassins hot on his heels, James must travel through Havana and brave Caribbean waters to stop a countdown to mass murder.
 Fates will be decided with the flip of a coin.
 Heads or tails.
 Live or die.